 Keep your pump going strong as your flip your diet with Evolve protein drinks and powders.
 You’d be surprised 1) how much more sustained energy you have at the bar with a vegan diet, and 2) by how many workout protein supplements contain dairy — but not this bad boy.
 Made with only clean, simple, non-GMO ingredients, Evolve shakes make use of pea protein (which uses fewer resources and requires less fertilizer while returning nitrogen to the soil, making it more fertile and beneficial to whatever is planted next).
 Owned by CytoSport, the same company that created Muscle Milk, our plant-fueled bodies have dug the taste and recovery benefits of Evolve’s 20-gram-protein, 10-gram-fiber vanilla, chocolate, mocha, and toasted almost shakes. *Flexes in the mirror.*

-Briefcase: Matt & Nat
+Bags and Footwear: Matt & Nat

 A vegan bag company founded under the principle to honor social responsibility, excellence, inclusiveness, integrity, learning, and authenticity, Matt & Nat have forged a huge line of high-quality, luxury non-leather briefcases and messengers that use zero animal-based materials and are sustainable and eco-friendly — plus they’re sharp as hell.
-Case and point: the Harman black briefcase from their Unify Dwell Collection.
+Case in point: the Harman black briefcase from their Unify Dwell Collection.
 Not only is it vegan, but the lining is made from 100 percent recycled plastic bottles.

 Since you’re getting back to the natural way of eating, why not connect with the earth even more and slip into the minimalist, vegan Gobi II Swimrun shoes by Vivobarefoot.
 Made with vegan Eco Canvas, this shoe is deceptively inclined to adventuring, although it gives the aesthetic of a smart street-shoe.
 The weather-tight material keeps your feet dry in this vegan, high-design shoe made specifically for winter weather.
 The sole is hyper-thin yet durable.
 Even if these weren’t vegan, we’d want a pair.
 Win-win.